Tuskegee NEXT program launches new generation of Black aviation professionals

 The program's already working for some students who said this day has only made them more determined to follow their dreams.

 "Defeat all odds, I guess.
 Being a female and then going into a male-dominated area.
-Especially as a woman of color, it's harder to get into, so just prove people wrong," said Delilah Billinghurst, who is attending aviation camp," said Delilah Billinghurst, who is attending aviation camp."
+Especially as a woman of color, it's harder to get into, so just prove people wrong," said Delilah Billinghurst, who is attending the aviation camp.

 "If you have a dream, just do it.
-Just go for it."
+Just go for it," said student Makenzie Ford.

 for more features.